michael-wall/rabbit-mq-demo/README.md

   - For convenience the Object Action Client Extension creates 2 OAuths, one a User Agent used by the Client Extension, the other a Headless Server used by the rabbitmqlistener custom service.
   - The Object Name is referenced in the scopes for the OAuth Client Extensions in rabbit-mq-publish\client-extension.yaml.
   - Ensure the publisher and listener are using the same queue...
-  - Build and deploy the client extension.
+  - Build and deploy the rabbitmqpublish client extension in the Liferay PaaS environment.

 - Build and deploy the rabbitmqlistener
   - Add the following secrets using the values from the OAuth 2.0 Administration > Rabbit MQ Listener OAuth Application Headless Server